Marmelodov/PromptCrafter-API/docs/tutorials/test-prompt.md

 <details>
 <summary>cURL</summary>

 To make the cURL commands cleaner, set shell variables for the base URL, your token, and the prompt ID.
-That way you don't have to repeat them in every request.
+That way you don't have to retype them in every request.

 ```bash
 BASE_URL="https://promptcrafter-production.up.railway.app"